General Data Privacy Regulation, also known as GDPR, is a European privacy law, and GDPR replaces the privacy directive in the EU.

-Assign or hire a data protection officer: Corporations that have gathering or processing of personal information in their core company will be obligated to assign a data protection officer, DPO, who will have a thorough knowledge of data protection.
-In case you do not have this competence available internally, you may consider hiring an external advisor with this field of competence.
+Assign or hire a data protection officer: Corporations that have gathering or processing personal information in their core company will be obligated to assign a data protection officer, DPO, who will have a thorough knowledge of data protection.
+If you do not have this competence available internally, you may consider hiring an external advisor with this field of competence.

 Knowledge in the organization: Make sure that both the management and employees have knowledge of the guidelines of the GDPR, as well as internal processes that concern the GDPR guidelines.

-Security: Implement information security as a standard and part of the design of the system.
+Security: Implement information security as a standard and part of the system's design.
 Data protection must be built into products and services in the earliest development stages.
 This has always been a major focus point for RecMan, even before GDPR existed.
 Make sure that potential assisting systems and the like also focus on this.
-Note that this security point is overlapping with the «knowledge in the organization» point since a security gap may also be gaining access to the system through an employee in your corporation (social engineering).
+Note that this security point overlaps with the «knowledge in the organization» point since a security gap may also be gaining access to the system through an employee in your corporation (social engineering).
 So make sure that employees in your organization are also aware of the risks and what can be done to reduce them.

 On security breaches: Individuals must be warned about a breach that affects their personal information within 72 hours.

-The controlling authority must also be notified about the breach of security that induces a risk for the rights of the individuals and freedom within 72 hours.
-If such a situation occurs, it is important to work together with RecMan (data processor) if this is data stored in RecMan.
+The controlling authority must also be notified about a breach of security that induces a risk to the rights of the individuals and freedom within 72 hours.
+If such a situation occurs, it is important to work with RecMan (data processor) if this data is stored in RecMan.

 Where should I start with the work of preparing for the GDPR?

 Make a GDPR plan of action